gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Test filtering support for Test Suites and (in JUnit) Parameterized Tests

-Users can now match against TestSuite names in both JUnit and TestNG test tasks.
-You can also, filter against Parameterized Tests in JUnit test tasks.
+You can use [test filtering](userguide/java_plugin.html#test_filtering) in the Java Plugin to execute a specific subset of tests.
+Now, you can match against TestSuite names in both JUnit and TestNG test tasks.
+You can also filter against Parameterized Tests in JUnit test tasks.
 Try some of the following command-line invocations:

     gradle test --tests "com.example.MyTestSuite"        // Includes the tests in the given suite. gradle test --tests "com.example.ParameterizedTest"  // All iterations of methods in the test. gradle test --tests "*ParameterizedTest.foo*"        // All iterations of the foo method in the test. gradle test --tests "*ParameterizedTest.*[2]"        // Only iteration 2 of all methods in the test.

+These same patterns can also be used in the [filter section](userguide/java_plugin.html#testfiltering) of the test task directly in your `build.gradle` file.

 ## Promoted features